thibault-cne/c-training-course/Exercise2/README.md

 - Create a `max3_main.c` file inside the `srcs` folder
 - Create a main function to retrieve the 3 integers from the call arguments and display the result on the stdout.

+Make sure that the program end if their is more or less than 3 values entered.

+Help : You can use the `atoi` functions to convert string to integer.
+You can check the manual of the function with `man 3 atoi`.

 You can compile your code with the makefile : `make questionTwo` or you can also use the following code :

 ``` bash